< Previous standard ^ Up a level ^ Next standard >

 ISO/IEC 27001 is a formalised specification for an ISMS with two distinct purposes:

-1. It lays out the design for an ISMS, describing the important parts at a fairly high level;
+- It lays out the design for an ISMS, describing the important parts at a fairly high level for organisations that choose to implement it;

-2. It can (optionally) be used as the basis for formal conformity assessment by accredited certification auditors in order to certify an organisation conformant.
+- It can (optionally) be used as the basis for formal conformity assessment by certification auditors in order to certify organisations conformant.

-The following 14 items are explicitly required for certification:
+The following 14 items of documentation are explicitly required for certification:

-13. Evidence of top management reviews of the ISMS (clause 9.3)
+- Evidence of management reviews of the ISMS (clause 9.3)

 Certification auditors check that the mandatory documentation is both present and fit for purpose, and may also check documentation relating to [an audit sample of] the discretionary controls.